dingherself/phil-324/handouts/01-sovereign-immunity.md

 On the shadow docket, the U.S. Supreme Court, divided 6–3, refused to intervene.
 Then, on March 11, 2022, the Texas Supreme Court held that the state licensing officials actually don’t have enforcement authority under S.B.
 8 (never mind what the U.S. Supreme Court had said), and so they can’t be sued after all!

+(If you are interested in learning more about these issues, I highly recommend this podcast episode: Will Baude and Dan Epps, [“The Lightning Docket,”](https://www.dividedargument.com/episodes/the-lightning-docket) *Divided Argument*, 67 min.)